Ewen0/cle-usb/README.md

 Status
 ======

 The application is currently under development.
-Only the README and a [first version of the GUI](https://github.com/Ewen0/cle-usb-cljs) is available on github right now.
+The GUI is continuously deployed [here](http://www.cle-usb.pw).

 References
 ----------